Honiara Central Market

 The Honiara Central Market (locally referred to as "Central Market") is a fish, flower, clothing, fruit and vegetable market (including fresh coconut water), which also sells shell money, and other local crafts such as palm-frond broomsticks, jewellery, coconut oil and hair tonics in Honiara, the capital of Solomon Islands; offering the largest fresh produce and fish outlets of the country.
 The market "dominates" the national internal trade, starting from early after its creation in the 1950s, and up until today.

 It is one of the two markets owned and operated by the Honiara City Council (the other being the Kukum Market).
 For more information, cf. § Management.

 The market has its own water frontage at Iron Bottom Sound, in order for boats to be pulled in.
-As such, fisherman can take their catches straight to the market via a boat ramp, seen as significant symbol of how the freshness of fish is valued by Solomon Islanders.
+As such, fishermen can take their catches straight to the market via a boat ramp, seen as a significant symbol of how the freshness of fish is valued by Solomon Islanders.

 Selling occurs both in the permanently covered building, as well as at its sides.
 The market offers the cheapest food in Honiara.

 Some women migrate temporarily to Honiara to sell their products at the market.
 The market is seen as a meeting place for the diverse ethnic groups in Solomon Islands, and produce is transported there from across the whole country.
 Furthermore, it has been typified as an indication of the state of the country as a whole.

 In 2006, the Honiara City Council allocated part of the market's space for the sale of a consistent range of flowers and pot plants all year round.

 In 2014, there were around a thousand market vendors, of which 80% were estimated to be women.
 Males also help unloading and setting up market produce.